tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 </figcaption>

 In Go, source files under the `package` `data` (or any `package`) belong to the same package `data`.
-So, circular requirements among files in the **same** `package` or "module" are valid.
+So, circular requirements among **files** in the **same** `package` or "module" should be valid.
 Circular dependencies among **different** `package`s are generally discouraged and disallowed by Go.

 As I said before, *everything is connected to everything* in the end.
 You have to see the *level of abstraction* to avoid falling out of relativism into absolutism or "sinks," as said above.

+Identifying the *homogeneous* and *heterogeneous* elements within a system is necessary to apply these universally abstract principles.
+I mean, everything is relative, so this depends on the level of abstraction.

+For example, if your dependencies are *packages*, and you have different packages, then it's heterogeneous, so don't be recursive as your **context is imperative**.
+If both abstractions are the same, then you can apply math techniques like FP or recursion as your **context is declarative**.

-You can see this idea I'm talking about like, recursion is natural and good in FP and mathematics, but it's seen as dangerous in imperative setups.
+You can see this idea I'm talking about, like recursion, which is natural and good in FP and mathematics, but seen as dangerous in imperative setups.

 I know recursion can become a "sink" (infinite loop) used imperatively (absolutist), but that *won't happen* when used in pure math or (declarative)